weskempa-liferay/lxc-extension-jira-viewer/README.md

 # LXC Extension Jira Viewer

-LXC Client Extension with Jira integration using Next 13 and Jira API.
+LXC Client Extension with Jira Integration using Next 13 and Jira API.

-It is increasingly important for teams to explore the practical use of Client Extensions.
-This is a working version of a LXC Client Extension with Jira integration using Next 13 and the Jira API.
-This project can be used as a template to work from for Jira or intrating with similar service outcomes.
+It is critical for teams to explore the practical use of Client Extensions.
+This is a working version of an LXC Client Extension with Jira integration using Next 13 and the Jira API.
+This project can be used as a template to work from for further Jira integration or to integrate with similar service outcomes.

 ***Huge thanks to Keven Leone for sharing his time and skills to make this 100 times better than the original concept work.***